 Reduce, reuse, and recycle – a mindset crucial to environmental stewardship on our campus and in our lives.
 All our campus computer labs encourage double-sided printing in order to reduce paper use.
 At Augsburg, students, faculty, and staff actively support an extensive recycling program.
-We also encourage reuse through the re-use table in the lower level of Christensen Center; there, members of the community rediscover the old truism that one person’s trash is another’s treasure.
+We also encourage reuse through the Free Table and ShareShop in the lower level of the old Science building; there, members of the community rediscover the old truism that one person’s trash is another’s treasure.

 Most public printers on campus are capable of printing on both sides of the paper, and this is the default in the largest computer labs.
 This has significantly reduced the volume of paper sent through the printers (most of which ends up in the trash or recycling bins eventually).
 Many office printers can also print double-sided – ask your LFC.

-The Re-Use Table is located in the lower level of the Christensen Center, outside the Event Services offices.
-This is a place to leave new or gently used office supplies that are no longer needed.
-Anyone may take what they need from the Re-Use table – better for items to be used than thrown away!
+The Free Table and ShareShop are located in the lower level of the old Science building.
+This is a place to leave new or gently used office supplies that are no longer needed and to check out items temporarily so you don’t have to buy your own.
+Anyone may take what they need from the Free Table – better for items to be used than thrown away!

 The volume of materials recycled has been steadily growing, year by year.